Home > Pathologies > Foot > Morton´s Neuroma

 The Arthroscopic Surgery Unit proposes surgical treatment based on treating the Morton’s neuroma as an entrapment syndrome.
 As such, using percutaneous techniques, the decompression of the affected nerve is carried out via incision of the intermetatarsal transverse ligament.
 This can be sufficient in pure neuromas without mechanical metatarsalgia.
 In this case, metatarsal neck osteotomies are combined with percutaneous techniques on the metatarsal bones at the affected space, as for static or mechanical metatarsalgias.
 This surgery is carried out on an outpatient basis, with local anaesthetic in the foot or sedation and enables the patient to stand on their foot immediately with the use of an orthopedic shoe.
 Recovery is fast, especially if there is no need to perform osteotomies.
 If there is, consolidation of the osteotomies, estimated at between six and twelve weeks, and inflammation, will determine progress.

-If osteotomies are carried out, the use of PRGF®-Endoret® plasma rich in growth factors in surgery will improve consolidation.
+If osteotomies are carried out, the use of platelet-rich plasma (PRP) in surgery will improve consolidation.
 In other cases, it will reduce inflammatory reaction.